iscooter/nopipeline-containers/README.md

 | python | language | https://docs.python.org/3/ |

 ## Usage
-Following a resemblance of the [3musketeers](https://3musketeers.io/) pattern using Makefile to build and run Jenkins locally.
+Following a resemblance of the [3musketeers](https://3musketeers.io/) pattern Makefile is used to build and run Jenkins locally, but also enable executing from CI tools that integrate with Docker and make.
 ### Start the Jenkins contianers
 ```sh
 make run-jenkins